bingtimren/experiment-n-learn-typescript-module-settings/README.md

-# Experiment Typescript Option "esModuleInterop"
+# Experiment Typescript Module Related Settings

-This repo is for experimenting Typescript option "esModuleInterop" in all conditions, to find out what works, what doesn't work, and when to use what settings.
+This repo is for experimenting Typescript module related setting combinations, to find out what works, what doesn't work, and when to use what settings.

 ## Usage